Patella Alta, aka high riding patella, is where the kneecap sits higher than normal on the thigh bone.

 - Physical Therapy: Manual therapy can help to improve the resting position of the kneecap

-- Patellar Taping: taping can also help to correct the position of the patella
+- Patellar Taping: taping can also help to correct the position of the patella.
+Your physio will show you how to tape the knee yourself so you can use sports tape yourself when exercising.

 - Ice Packs: regularly applying ice packs can help reduce pain and inflammation with symptomatic patella alta - see the ice wraps section